Jane Hutt: Political career

 Hutt was a councillor on South Glamorgan County Council and a former vice-chair of the Social Services Committee.
 She unsuccessfully stood for election to the British Parliament in 1983 in Cardiff North.

 Hutt was elected to the Senedd in 1999 and has been re-elected at every subsequent election.
 She served as a government minister for a total of 18 years, 5 months, 23 days (or 6,751 days) from 12 May 1999 to 3 November 2017 making her the then longest serving Labour Minister in UK history.
 Her record was surpassed in 2018 by Carwyn Jones who served a total of 6,868 days.

-She made her first appearance on the back benches on 14 November 2017.

-She again returned to the government as Chief Whip on 13 December 2018.

-Ministerial roles

 Following the Assembly's creation in 1999 she immediately became Health Minister.
 She remained in post until January 2005 when she was removed from the position, following strong criticism over long hospital waiting lists.
 An independent report showed that even though waiting list time targets were higher than in England and Scotland, Hutt had still failed to meet them.
 As a result, she faced criticism from all the major political parties in Wales, with the strongest coming from within her own party.
 As a result, her position became untenable, as some became worried that the problems could even damage the case for further Welsh devolution.